vitoc/textfile.js/README.md

 	  });

-Filename is any String indicating name of the file to create (Mandatory).
-Filesize is the size of the file in Megabyte (Optional, defaults to 5 Megabyte) File will not actually be created until write() is called.
+`filename` is any String indicating name of the file to create (Mandatory). `filesize` is the size of the file in Megabyte (Optional, defaults to 5 Megabyte).
+File will not actually be created until `write()` is called.

 Writing
 =======